HermanL02/WarwickUniversity-Notes/202309/Lab 2.md

 ### Explanation
 The result of Task 1.1 shows that by using the badfile, we can inject the malicious shell code into the server.
 The result of Task 1.2 shows that a reverse shell is already connected to the 10.9.0.1 7070.
 ## Explanation
+In the X86 system, when a function is called, the stack frame will do the following operation..
+It will push the return addre

 # Question 3
 `ret = 0xffffd158 + 300 + 4 + 4; S = 60`